By Helen Sanders

 So how can you make sure your diet stays on track while you travel?

 - First, try to stick to your routine as much as you can.
 It might not be possible to prepare meals and snacks.
 Still, you can maintain some healthy habits even if you’re traveling on a budget.
+When walking about a city watch for restaurants where you’re more apt to find healthy foods even though you’re traveling.

 - Try to eat at the same times as you do back home.
 If you have breakfast at 8 a.m., do the same while you travel.